KWARC/GLIF/README.md

-GLF Kernel
+GLIF Kernel
 ==========

-`glf_kernel` is a kernel for [Jupyter](https://jupyter.org/) that combines functionalities of [GF](https://www.grammaticalframework.org/) and [MMT](https://uniformal.github.io/).
+`glif_kernel` is a kernel for [Jupyter](https://jupyter.org/) that combines functionalities of [GF](https://www.grammaticalframework.org/), [MMT](https://uniformal.github.io/) and [ELPI](https://github.com/LPCIC/elpi).
-It is based on the [GF Kernel](https://github.com/kwarc/gf_kernel), which only supports GF.
+It is based on the [GLF Kernel](https://github.com/kaiamann/glf_kernel), which only supports GF.

-GLF is intended as a framework for natural language understanding (NLU) experiments.
+GLIF is intended as a framework for natural language understanding (NLU) experiments.
 GF can be used to quickly write grammars for natural language fragments.
 MMT can be used to describe a logic and the translation from GF's parse trees into that logic, which is called semantics construction.
+ELPI is used for inference.
-This way, the GLF kernel can be used to quickly implement the entire pipeline from natural language strings to a logical expression.
+This way, the GLIF kernel can be used to quickly implement the entire pipeline from natural language strings to a logical expression and then do inference for ambiguity resolution/theorem proving/...

-If you want to read more about GLF, you may be interested in [this](https://kwarc.info/people/mkohlhase/submit/lfmtp-19.pdf) paper.
+If you want to read more about GLF, the framework underlying GLIF, you may be interested in [this](https://kwarc.info/people/mkohlhase/submit/lfmtp-19.pdf) paper.

 You can also take a look at the tutorial notebook.